21 must buy best Polish souvenirs

 Gifts from Poland can include food

-Oscypek is typically enjoyed grilled, which enhances its flavor and texture.
-It can be served as a standalone snack, sliced on top of bread, or used in various dishes such as salads or pierogi fillings
+Oscypek is typically enjoyed grilled, which enhances its flavour and texture.
+It can be served as a standalone snack, sliced on top of bread, or used in various dishes such as salads or pierogi fillings.

 Polish Chocolate